DragRedSim/docker-clrmamepro/README.md

-# mikenye/clrmamepro
+# dragredsim/clrmamepro

-Docker container for Clrmamepro
+Docker container for Clrmamepro (heavily based upon [mikenye/docker-clrmamepro](https://github.com/mikenye/docker-clrmamepro))

 The GUI of the application is accessed through a modern web browser (no installation or configuration needed on client side) or via any VNC client.